kaanguler14/TestForge/README.md

 and without sending the source off to a paid API.
 Runs entirely against local Ollama models.

-## Status

-Work in progress.
-Function mode is the stable manual-testing path; API mode is present but less battle-tested.
-See `CLAUDE.md` for the running roadmap and the list of known issues.

 ## How it works

 ```mermaid